annsshanto/Mr-Robot-Walkthrough/README.md

 ## View project without downloading ➜ https://annsshanto.github.io/Mr-Robot-Walkthrough/

 <br><br>
+##Mr Robot CTF on TryHackMe is a Capture-The-Flag style cybersecurity challenge you deploy as a virtual machine and exploit to find three hidden “keys” (flags).
+It’s themed after the Mr Robot TV series and designed for beginner to intermediate pentesters learning real-world techniques including port/service discovery, web enumeration, login brute-forcing, and privilege escalation.

 # 📌 Project Overview

 This project documents a step-by-step penetration testing walkthrough of the Mr Robot vulnerable machine.